 These sessions provide an opportunity to explore the various topics presented in Geshe Loden’s foundation text Path to Enlightenment in Tibetan Buddhism.
 All welcome.

 Each year the Tibetan Buddhist Society holds a New Year retreat, a calm abiding Easter Retreat,a Queen's Birthday Weekend Retreat and a Vajrayana Retreat in late September and early October for advanced students.
-Please contact Jean D'Cruz on 9333 1770 or via email@example.com if you would like to attend a retreat or seminar.
+Please contact Jean D'Cruz on 9333 1770 or via email@example.com if you would like to attend a retreat.

-The Easter retreat will focus on the practice of calm abiding.
+The Easter retreat will focus on the practices of calm abiding and bodhichitta.
 The retreat comprises six guided meditation sessions each day and time to relax in the magnificent gardens and talk with fellow students.
 This retreat is suitable for all levels of practitioners.
 The retreat leaders are Jean D'Cruz and Ven Anna Goldstein.

-This retreat will focus on the highest yoga tantra practice of Yamantaka during which participants complete the recitation of 100,000 mantras during six daily sessions, culminating in a fire puja.
-To attend the retreat it is necessary to have received Yamantaka empowerment.
+This retreat will focus on the highest yoga tantra practice of Vajrayogini during which participants complete the recitation of 100,000 mantras during six daily sessions, culminating in a fire puja.
+To attend the retreat it is necessary to have received appropriate High Yoga Tantra empowerment.
 For more information contact Jean on phone or email above.